 Prince Henrik’s School

 This is the only French school in Denmark.
 It is also known as Lycee Francais de Copenhague.
-This school is supported by the Ministry of Education of Denmark as well as French AEFE.
-The medium of instruction is French and it accepts students from the age of three.
+This school is supported by the Ministry of Education of Denmark and French AEFE.
+The instruction medium is French, which accepts students from the age of three.

-Now you know about international schools in Denmark as well as how the education system works in the country.
-Go ahead and plan your move without worrying about your child’s education as there are numerous options available.
+Now you know about international schools in Denmark and how the country’s education system works.
+Plan your move without worrying about your child’s education, as numerous options are available.